smartcontractkit/prediction-game/contracts/README.md

       - Your wallet has a sufficient native token balance on both networks for the deployment and transaction fees.
       - Yoyr wallet LINK balance is sufficient to fund the contract so it can pay the CCIP transfer fees.
 The amount is specified in the `networks.js` file under each network `fundAmount` property.
       - `<explorer>_API_KEY` is set if using `--verify true`, depending on which network is used.<br><br>
-8. In order for the registered games in the contract to be updated with results from the sports API automatically, the game contract must be registered as an upkeep.
+8. In order for the registered games in the contract to be updated with results from the sports API automatically, the game contract must be registered as an upkeep with a custom logic trigger.
 Follow the steps at [https://automation.chain.link](https://automation.chain.link).<br>**Note**: Make sure the gas limit is set to 3,000,000.<br><br>

 ## Deployments